Prestige DTF (Direct-To-Film Printing) Overview

 DTF Print Heads Used

 The print heads used in DTF can be the secret to your success or failure.
-To keep prices low, many companies resort to using reconditioned or even B-grade print heads that have been rejected by Epson.
-However, Prestige exclusively employs A-grade print heads purchased directly from Epson in Japan.
+In order to keep prices low many companies use reconditioned or even B-grade heads which have been rejected by Epson, Prestige uses only A-grade print heads purchased from Epson in Japan.

-Many A3 dual head printers (dual head = much faster print speed) use an XP600 head to keep costs down but the problem here is that the XP600 heads only last 4-6 months and can trap air which is what reduces their lifespan.
-Also, they have only 1080 nozzles.
-A higher nozzle count = better colours and higher speed.
-The I-series heads are Epson’s Industrial print heads with a native resolution of 600dpi and 1600 / 3200 nozzles, depending on the head.
-They cost more but last way longer and work out more cost effective over time.
+The I-series heads are Epson’s Industrial print heads with a native resolution of 600dpi and 1600 / 3200 nozzles depending on the head.
+They cost more but much faster, with superior colours, and last way longer and work out more cost-effectively over time.

 Are All DTF Systems The Same?

 Sadly no. We have purchased numerous machines from different suppliers only to be disappointed every time due to poor print quality (or in most cases being unable to even make 1 print) and reliability issues.
-The Prestige (formerly known as Galaxy) are the only ones which we feel comfortable selling.
-They are designed by an American company and include technology not found on cheap units which reduces the maintenance required to keep the machine working, and make no mistake, DTF printers do require ongoing maintenance.
-Should you not be a hands on person we would recommend you stick with sublimation or white toner laser and let our partner produce your prints.
+The Prestige brand is the only one which we feel comfortable selling.
+They are designed by an American company and include technology not found on cheap units which reduces the maintenance required to keep the machine working and make no mistake, DTF printers do require ongoing maintenance.
+Should you not be a hands-on person we would recommend you stick with sublimation and let our partner produce your prints.

-JG Electronics supplies you with manuals, training videos, a maintenance kit for your printer, and extensive tech support.
-We’ve been in the business of selling systems for over 33 years, so we’ve got the hang of it.
+JG Electronics supplies you with manuals, training videos, a maintenance kit for your printer and extensive tech support.
+We’ve been in the business of selling systems for over 34 years, so we’ve got the hang of it.
 JG Electronics stocks a wide range of spares including pumps, motors, logic boards, piping, and print heads so that if there’s an issue it can be resolved quickly.

-Despite our technical expertise and background we also got caught by early DTF machines where the sample units were perfect but the machines we ordered were not.
+Despite our technical expertise and background we also got caught by early DTF machines where the sample units were perfect but the machines we ordered were not (and we only realised the issue after the machines were out in the field for some months).
 This is the reason we have been very cautious since and only release new models after extensive local testing to local conditions.

 A Must Read: Things we learnt the hard way about DTF

-Almost any Epson printer can be converted to DTF, but unfortunately, they don't last very long.
-Often, they don't even work straight out of the box.
-While they are much cheaper than printers built specifically for DTF, they end up being a waste of money.
-Looking online, you can buy a DTF printer from China for under 20K.
+- Almost any Epson printer can be converted to DTF but sadly they don’t work very long.
+Often they don’t even work straight out of the box.
+They are MUCH cheaper than printers built specifically for DTF but they are a waste of money.
+Looking online you can buy a DTF printer for under 20K from China.
+Rather take that money to the casino, you have a better chance of winning.
+Parts are a massive problem as the motherboards for example are modified by the DTF supplier for their specific machine and are not interchangeable with boards from a different supplier or even with boards from Epson.

 5 Tips to ensure good operation for your DTF printer